skysqlinc/terraform-provider-skysql-beta/docs/data-sources/skysql_service.md

 Optional:

 - `iops` (Number) The number of IOPS for the storage volume.
 This is only applicable for io1 volumes.
+- `throughput` (Number) The Throughput for the storage volume.
+This is only applicable for io1 volumes.

 Read-Only: